HyperBDR/docs/src/userguide/poc/hyperbdr-proxy-pre-settings.md

 2. Proxy nodes need to have normal access to all ESXi hosts managed by vCenter on port 902.

 ::: tip
-Proxy synchronization nodes access the vCenter API interface for authentication, and they retrieve data by calling the S host where the disaster recovery production site hosts are located.
+Proxy synchronization nodes access the vCenter API interface for authentication, and they retrieve data by calling the ESXi host where the disaster recovery production site VM are located.
 Therefore, it is necessary to open network access policies for all ESXi hosts managed by vCenter.
 :::